Chairperson

 relinquish the chair duties to the Alternate Chairperson during the time of expressing his or her view and or absence from the dais.

-All voting members of district 6, plus the chairperson (a non voter, who casts a vote only in the event to break a tie) have a right to put forth a motion to the body
+All voting members of district 6, plus the chairperson (a non-voter), who casts a vote only in the event to break a tie) have a right to put forth a motion to the body.

 All district 6 trusted servants refrain from standing on election day for the same position unless they are fulfilling an unexpired term.
-However after the election day is over they may stand for the same position if they so desire at any time when requests are done to fill empty positions
+However, after the election day is over they may stand for the same position if they so desire at any time when requests are done to fill empty positions

-In the event of a District Officer missing two consecutive District meetings without excuse, the registrar informs the chairperson of the absences and the chairperson will contact the individual as to their intent with respect to continuing service and to report back to district the result of the conversation.
+In the event of a District Officer missing two consecutive District meetings without excuse, the registrar informs the chairperson of the absences, and the chairperson will contact the individual as to their intent with respect to continuing service and to report back to district the result of the conversation.
 This was done to maintain a standard of attendance for District 6 Officers.
 (6-2019)

 In the event of a District Officer missing two consecutive district meetings without excuse, and attends the next quarterly will not be reimbursed.
 The registrar informs the chairperson of the absences and the chairperson will contact the individual or the individual has discussed the situation with the chairperson, The chairperson uses their discretion for reimbursement and reports back to the district the result of the conversation.
 This was done to maintain a standard of attendance for District 6 Officers.
 (6-2019)

-Where feasible, attends the workshop at the South Florida area quarterlies respective to their position
+Where feasible, attends the workshop at the South Florida area quarterlies respective to their position.

 Where feasible, be available to attend all self-supporting events sponsored by District 6 and the various Inter groups throughout the year.